 During the Korean War, Skyraiders first saw action over the Korean Peninsula in July 1950, and by 1955, there were 29 Navy Skyraider squadrons on carriers.

-In 1964, it was modified for service in the Vietnam War, redesignated A-1E/A-1H, and used by the U.S. Navy and the U.S. and South Vietnamese air forces.
+Redesignated the A-1E/A-1H in 1962, the Skyraider was modified for service in the Vietnam War in 1964 and was used by the U.S. Navy and the U.S. and South Vietnamese air forces.
 Because of its ability to carry large bomb loads, absorb heavy ground fire and fly for long periods at low altitude, the Skyraider was particularly suited for close-support as well as search and rescue missions.